-All distance measures are normalized to fall within the interval of(0,1), with 1 reflecting the highest level of concentration.
+All distance measures are normalized to fall within the interval of (0, 1), with 1 reflecting the highest level of concentration.
 DM1 identifies the sector that is furthest from its corresponding benchmark in absolute terms.
 This measure therefore lacks functionality in detecting concentration changes in other sectors.
 DM2 takes the average of absolute differences across all sectors.
 The value obtained from this measure represents the portion of the overall bank portfolio in need of realignment in order to achieve the benchmark allocations.
 DM3 shares similarities with DM2 but, in addition, gives higher weights to sectors which deviate from the benchmark to a greater extent.
 DM4 and DM5 compare the deviation from the benchmark proportional to the relative size of the sector.
-For example, a higher weight would be given to a sector with a 2.0 percent divergence in a sector which constitutes 80.0 percent of the market as opposed to a 2.0 percent divergence in a sector which has 75.0 percent market share.
+For example, a higher weight would be given to a sector with a 2.0 per cent divergence in a sector which has 75.0 per cent market share.

-5.0 Statistical Analysis of Concentration and Distance Measures
+5. Statistical Analysis of Concentration and Distance Measures

 The loan portfolios of commercial banks and merchant banks depict relatively low concentration levels according to the HHI with a mean value of 0.33 and 0.26, respectively.
 In contrast, building societies displayed an extremely high level of concentration yielding a HHI mean value of 0.92.
-This resulted in an overall banking sector HHI mean value of 0.54, revealing the relatively moderate concentrated nature of private sector loan portfolios.
+This resulted in an overall banking sector HHI mean value of 0.54, revealing the relatively moderate concentrated nature of private sector loan portfolios.9 higher, with a mean value of 0.43, indicating the more concentrated nature of this loan portfolio.
+The overall banking sector's Gini coefficient mean value was 0.34.10

 The Gini coefficient of commercial banks and merchant banks were relatively low, attaining mean values of 0.29 and 0.28, respectively.
-The Gini coefficient of building societies was higher, with a mean value of 0.43, indicating the more concentrated nature of this loan portfolio.
-The overall banking sector's Gini coefficient mean value was 0.34.
+The Gini coefficient of building societies was